JoshuaPhillips64/geoenrich_weather_data/README.md

-# Car Accidents and Weather Data Enrichment Project
+# Weather Data Enrichment Project

 ## Goal
 This project aims to enrich a list of car accidents, characterized by addresses and timestamps, with weather data obtained from the NOAA's Weather API.